PC Matic Review 2024: Better Than Other Antiviruses?

 PC Matic is a decent antivirus program.
 Its whitelist-based malware scanner performed well in my tests, and its real-time scanner blocked all of the malware I tried to execute.

 PC Matic also scanned my computer for performance issues and quickly resolved all detected problems.
-I like that it provides system optimization, but I wish the system scan reports were easier to understand.
+I like that it provides system optimization, but it only looks for a small set of issues.

 I found PC Matic’s mobile apps basic but pretty user-friendly — they’re good for people who don’t want to bother with advanced options.

 There are plenty of excellent resources on the official PC Matic website, and the customer support team is quick to answer questions.
-I received a reply to my email in less than half an hour, and the answer was really detailed.
-However, there’s no phone line or human live chat like there is with other antiviruses such as Norton or TotalAV.
-The AI-powered live chatbot is useful for basic questions, though.
+I received a reply to my email in less than a day and the answers were very detailed.
+However, phone and live chat support is reserved for Personal and Family plan subscribers, which is a shame: antiviruses such as Norton or TotalAV offer all of their customer support channels to all customers.

 Overall, PC Matic isn’t the best antivirus program available.
 While its malware detection rate is really good, it doesn’t use advanced malware detection technology, like AI or machine learning.
-It also lacks many of the features included in the best antiviruses with internet security.
+It also lacks basic web protection and other features included in the best antiviruses with internet security.
 But it’s still a decent option for users who want an antivirus and system optimization scanner that’s easy to install and use, and it includes all the essential features you need to stay protected against most malware.

 Frequently Asked Questions